MechanicalRock/mechanicalrock.github.io/_posts/2018-05-16-inception-pipelines-pt3.markdown

 To glue all the roles together, there is a cross-account-shared KMS key to allow encrypting and decrypting of the build artefacts.

-Honesty time here, I lost countless hours here trying to get production to see non-production files; all I kept getting were `S3 403` errors.
+Honesty time, I lost countless hours trying to get production to see non-production files as all I kept getting were `S3 403` errors.
 Turns out it wasn't the IAM permissions, just production needing to decrypt the non-production files.
 The lesson here kids is that the KMS key is important!

 ## Where Do I Get The Seed Files